websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/personalizing-the-search-experience.md

 There are several Elements that are especially useful for personalization efforts:

 *Boost Proximity* is an Element that uses the [Ipstack](https://ipstack.com) service to boost search results closer to a User's location, as marked by a [geopoint](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/geo-point.html) field in the document.
-The [example below](#building-a-blueprint-to-personalize-search-results) shows you how to set up the service before using the Boost Proximity Element.
+The [example below](#building-a-blueprint-to-personalize-search-results) shows you how to set up the service and use the Boost Proximity Element.

 *Boost Contents for the Current Language* is an Element that boosts search results with a `defaultLanguageId` field matching the current session's language.